Instruction to Authors

 Overview

 ATR is an open-access journal that does not charge article processing/handling fees.
-It supports COPE‘s initiative in publication ethics, best practices, and the promotion of the integrity of scholarly research.
+It supports the Committee on Publication Ethics (COPE) initiative in publication ethics, best practices, and the promotion of the integrity of scholarly research.

 When a paper is submitted, the Editor-in-Chief makes an initial assessment of the fitness of the submitted manuscript to the scope of ATR and the soundness of its research objectives and methodology.
 Although rare, it is possible for an exceptional manuscript or an invited paper to be accepted at this stage by the Editorial Board.
 On the other hand, a manuscript may be rejected for the following reasons: